Chandigarh, Bhubaneswar To Host Asian Athletics Events

-India is set to host the Asian Relays 2027 in Chandigarh and the Asian Indoor Championships 2028 in Bhubaneswar, showcasing the nation's growing prominence in international athletics.
+India has secured the rights to host the Asian Relays 2027 in Chandigarh and the Asian Indoor Championships 2028 in Bhubaneswar, showcasing the nation's growing prominence in international athletics.

 Key Points

-- Chandigarh will host the Asian Relays in 2027, marking the third edition of the event.
+- Chandigarh will host the Asian Relays in 2027, marking the event's third edition.

 - Bhubaneswar will host the Asian Indoor Championships in 2028 at the Kalinga Stadium complex.